TomasHubelbauer/selfie/readme.md

 the marked container's dimension could be passed it with some size tolerance.

 - [ ] Implement the option to specify a size range instead of size value
+- [ ] Default the size range to the marker size if not provided explicitly

 ### Check for the marker colors as well as known browser artifacted colors